alehander92/gara/README.md

 This would be very beneficial for the end user, as we can map his invocation with the generated code and help him see the problem easily.

+It's not always possible to directly produce nice code, so sometimes we'll delegate to other macros.
+Still, maybe we can make their code also visible in debug mode, so the user still knows what happened

 There are 3 cases:

 * The user had a logical error in his patterns: easily seen with the generated code